STAND. COM. REP. NO. 1606

 State of Hawaii

-Your Committee on Judiciary & Hawaiian Affairs, to which was referred H.R.
-No. 58, H.D.
-1, entitled:
+Your Committee on Housing, to which was referred H.C.R.
+No. 179 entitled:

 begs leave to report as follows:

-As affirmed by the record of votes of the members of your Committee on Judiciary & Hawaiian Affairs that is attached to this report, your Committee concurs with the intent and purpose of H.R.
-No. 58, H.D.
-1, and recommends its adoption.
+As affirmed by the record of votes of the members of your Committee on Housing that is attached to this report, your Committee concurs with the intent and purpose of H.C.R.
+No. 179 and recommends that it be referred to your Committee on Finance.